cloudflare/cloudflare-docs/products/access/src/content/common-access-configurations/index.md

 ---
-order: 12
+order: 6
 ---

 # Example configurations

-Cloudflare Access can be configured to support a number of common use cases as your organization migrates from a VPN to Cloudflare’s zero-trust model.
-This section provides examples for common scenarios.
+Cloudflare Access can be configured to support a number of common use cases as your organization migrates from a VPN to Cloudflare’s zero trust model.
+This section provides examples of common scenarios.

 <TableWrap>